lemotdesign/one-click-hugo-cms/site/content/post/testing-post.md

   your wallet.
 image: img/termite-treatment-cost-2.jpg
 ---
-## How much does a termite treatment cost - Gold Coast?
+## How much does a Termite Treatment Cost - Gold Coast?

 Stumbled upon termites around your home?
 Wondering which treatment will best shield your haven?
 The expense of termite treatments can vary based on your home's size, the type of treatment chosen, and the severity of the termite infestation.